M4aXim/password-generator/README.md

       <li>Open your web browser and go to http://localhost:3000 to see the Password Generator app running</li>
     </ol>
     <h2>Usage</h2>
     <p>The Password Generator has a simple UI where you can select the length of the password and which character types to include (uppercase letters, lowercase letters, numbers, and symbols).
 To generate a new password, click the "Generate Password" button.
 The generated password will be displayed on the screen.
-You can also click the copy icon to copy the password to your clipboard.</p>
+You can also click the copy icon to copy the password to your clipboard It also checks how strong password is.</p>
     <h2>Dependencies</h2>
     <p>The Password Generator uses the following dependencies:</p>
     <ul>